-Many Lower Third producers believe that selling is making statements:
+Many Lower Half producers believe that selling is making statements:

-As we discussed in the training on Misconception #1, many Lower Third producers have a deep-seated belief that salespeople are pushy.
+As we discussed in the training on Misconception #1, many Lower Half producers have a deep-seated belief that salespeople are pushy.

 Let's explore that misconception in greater detail.
 How are salespeople pushy?
 They continue making statements (reasons to buy) until they wear down prospects and "convince" them to buy.

 Your task is to use the question above to discover your salesperson's deepest assumptions about the process of selling.
 What is "selling"?
 How does your salesperson persuade prospects to make a buying decision during the sales call?

 One way to set up asking your salesperson the opening question above is to present a sales scenario: